raspberrypi/rpi-sb-provisioner/SECURITY.md

 ## Supported Versions

-Only listed versions recieve active support, and $HEAD may be changed at any time prior to a release.
+Only listed versions receive active support, and $HEAD may be changed at any time prior to a release.

 | Version | Supported          |
 | ------- | ------------------ |